China threatens heavier fines after milk powder probe

 They used methods such as contracts, direct and covert fines and rebates, as well as controlling and cutting supply to get retailers to comply, he said.

-“If a retailer didn’t abide by the producer’s pricing rules or went below the set lower price, then it would be penalized and sustain losses,” Xu said.
+“If a retailer didn’t abide by the producer’s pricing rules or went below the set lower price, then it would be penalised and sustain losses,” Xu said.

-Foreign infant formula is highly sought after in the world’s second biggest economy, where public trust was damaged by a 2008 scandal in which six infants died and thousands became ill after drinking milk tainted with the toxic industrial compound melamine.
+The NDRC did not give a lot of detail on Wednesday on what the companies did wrong, except to say they restricted competition, set curbs on minimum prices for distributors and used a variety of methods to disrupt market order.

+The official Xinhua news agency said the fines were a record for China.

 China’s infant formula market is set to grow to $25 billion by 2017 from $12.4 billion in 2012, according to data from Euromonitor.
 Foreign brands account for about half of total sales and can sell for more than double the price of local formula.